francolynn/TicketReservation/README.md

 Description
 -----------
 This C++ program allows user to view seating chart, reserve tickets, suggest best seats and view the sales report.
 The front-end portion of the program is displayed on the terminal.
-The seating charts are read from .txt files, and the sales report is outputted to a .txt file.

 Notes
 -----